 When you choose the Table > Names command, a sub-menu opens.
 It contains all commands needed to work with named cell ranges.
-For more information on these commands, read the following pages.

-Note: The Table > Names command will not be available if at least one worksheet in your workbook has worksheet protection turned on (see also section "Sheet protection", page 297).
+Note: The Table > Names command will not be available if at least one worksheet in your workbook has worksheet protection turned on (see also section "Sheet protection", page 319).